 That’s right, you can create all of the 3D “out of bounds” picture effects below directly in Microsoft PowerPoint (versions 2010 and later) using some simple background removal techniques and cropping features…you don’t need to use Photoshop.

 The overall process for creating a 3D picture effect can be broken down into three straightforward steps in PowerPoint:

 - Find a good picture to create the 3D effect with

 Below is both a video tutorial and a written version of the tutorial that explains these steps in PowerPoint in detail – choose the format you prefer!

 You can also download the working files here and follow along with me.

 3D pictures video demo

 Download the working files here.

-When creating a 3D pop-out effect, you want to start with a good picture and make sure that the part that you want to pop-out, or create the 3D picture effect for, meets two specific criteria.
+When creating 3D pictures in PowerPoint, you want to start with good pictures and make sure that the parts that you want to pop-out (the 3D effect) meets two specific criteria.